 If you are noticing concerning symptoms and wondering if your dog has an enlarged prostate, talk to your vet.
 And if your dog does have an enlarged prostate—you guessed it—keep talking to your vet.
 Lean on his or her expertise to figure out the cause and next steps so you can get back to enjoying life with your senior dog ASAP.

-And let me offer one finally word of advice—even if your dog seems totally healthy, keep up with wellness visits.
+And let me offer one final word of advice—even if your dog seems totally healthy, keep up with wellness visits.
 That way your dog can get a much-needed routine prostate exam to check for prostate enlargement.
 Like everything else, early detection of prostate problems can make a difference!

 Did your dog have an enlarged prostate?